 SDRP Journal of Nanotechnology & Material Science(SDRP-JNMS)

-Coherent Ultrafast Electron Microscopy of Nonequilibrium Dynamics in NanostructuresSubmit Manuscript no this topic Topic Articles: 0
+Coherent Ultrafast Electron Microscopy of Nonequilibrium Dynamics in NanostructuresSubmit Manuscript on this topic

 Quantum states in condensed matter and biological nanosystems are dynamically evolving physical objects and their dynamics largely govern the function of these materials.
 Unraveling these dynamics - ideally at the level of an individual nanostructure - is of paramount importance for our understanding of nanosystem functionality and one of the grand challenges of current nanoscience research.